Ian0526/SnatchinBracken/README.md

 # SnatchinBracken
-The Bracken no longer kills on grab, instead it takes the player to its favorite spot first.
-This gives an opportunity for teammates to save  them.
+Brackens no longer necksnap on collision, instead it captures you and drags you into its "favorite spot."
+Teammates are given an opportunity to strike to release their teammate.